 If you want your visitors to see a home page by typing http://yourdomainname.com/ instead of http://yourdomainname.com/mypage.html, you need to define a “default” page.
 On some servers, this page must be named index followed by an allowable extension.
-Allowable index page names are:
+With most shared hosts allowable index page names are:

-Your account already contains an index page when we set the account up — that’s the “Coming Soon” page you see when you browse your domain name or IP number.
+With most web hosts your account already contains an index page – that’s the “Coming Soon” page you see when you browse your domain name or IP address.
 To replace that page with one of your own, simply delete the file named index.html and replace it with your own index page.

 Order of Precedence

 If you have have more than one file named index.* in your directory, the web server will follow a default order of precedence.
 The precedence may vary by server, but generally it will be similar to this: